HomemadeToast57/basic-chat-app/README.md

-# basic-chat-app
+# react-superchat
-Basic realtime chat app made with React and Firebase.
+Realtime chat app made with React and Firebase.